Reducing antimicrobial use through improved provision of colostrum and use of vaccines in weaning pigs in Colombia

 Context

-Pig farming in Colombia has been one of the fastest growing agricultural and economic sectors in the last decade.
-This has contributed positively to the country’s food security by offering an increasing volume of pork each year to domestic consumers and, equally importantly, generating socio-economic development in the regions where pigs are produced.
-This increase in production requires strategies to continue positioning pork as one of the preferred protein sources within the Colombian market.
-Consequently, it is necessary to develop strategies that allow the development of pig productivity at a favorable production cost for the country’s pig farmers, while ensuring animal health and welfare and quality of pork.
+Pig farming has been one of the fastest growing agricultural and economic sectors in Colombia over the past decade.
+This has contributed positively to the country’s food security and has generated socio-economic development in the regions where pigs are produced.
+The increasing demand for pork is, however, requiring sustainable production strategies with favourable production cost for the country’s pig farmers, while ensuring animal health and welfare and quality of pork.

 Problem